-The Insurance Research Council’s findings show the costs of medical care for accident injury victims has been rising at a rate that exceeds inflation.
+The Insurance Research Council’s findings show the costs of medical care for accident victims has been rising at a rate that exceeds inflation.
 Costs associated with bodily injury claims have grown by approximately 4% annually.
 The Insurance Information Institute explains that claim severity, or the average size of an insurance claim, has been on the rise lately as well.
 As vehicle manufacturers continue to reduce the weight of their cars and the increased prevalence of electronic sensors, cameras, and other devices, the costs for repairs have risen.

 Importance of Documentation